Intro screen from Arc Browser during installation with the text “Meet the internet, again” on a blue and purple background.

 Top 5 tips for Arc Browser

-Use Spaces actively from the start
+Use Spaces from day one

 Learn the keyboard shortcuts